hjrdave/treble-gsm/README.md

 Treble is a Hook-based global state management container and library for React.js apps.
 It is inspired by a [blog post](https://medium.com/simply/state-management-with-react-hooks-and-context-api-at-10-lines-of-code-baf6be8302c) by [Luke Hall](https://medium.com/@luke.hall).
 Treble's goal is to provide a simple way to manage global state in your React app by providing an easy setup, little boilerplate, and a straight forward API.

->Treble is a Hook-based library.
-Only functional components are supported.
-Class components are NOT supported!
-See React Hook's [documentation](https://reactjs.org/docs/hooks-intro.html).

 ### Getting Started

 Install Treble